 Model calibration involves the process of estimating and periodically adjusting the mass appraisal formulas, tables, and schedules to reflect current local market conditions.
 Three valuation models are utilized in the mass appraisal process; cost, income and sales comparison models.
 These are represented in three separate modules in the commercial system.
 The software developed to create the commercial valuation models has been specified according to appropriate Uniform Standards of Professional Appraisal Practices and International Association of Assessing Officers mass appraisal standards and techniques.
 On an annual basis, adjustments or calibrations are made to reflect local market trends, new construction procedures, materials and/or costs, new improved market area delineations, current sale and market income factors and market capitalization rates, which can vary from year to year.
+These calibrations are made for the purpose of appraising new construction and existing properties in accordance with the reappraisal cycle.
 The basic structure of the overall mass appraisal model can be valid over an extended period of time, with recalibration or trending factors utilized for updating the data to the current market conditions.
 However, at some point, if the adjustment process becomes too involved, the model calibration technique can mandate new model specifications or a revised model structure.